 Lunch: Cheesy Jacket Potato

 The nutrition data for lunch looks good in terms of glycemic load.
 My only concern is that a significant percentage of the calories are coming from carbohydrates and the cheese is a concern as cheese tends to cause insulin levels to rise higher than we would expect based on it’s carbohydrate content.

 Dinner: Penna pasta with spinach and sun dried tomatoes

 Dinner is another carbohydrate heavy meal with a glycemic value of 29 and a huge percentage of the calories coming from carbs.
 Your PCOS will not thank you for this meal, even though it seems very healthy and low in calories.

 Can you see how these meals are thought to be healthy, and for the average women, would be.
 But women with PCOS have very different dietary needs to the average population and it is vital that we consider our specific needs when it comes to diets and foods.
 Although you may lose some weight on a plan like this as the calories are restricted, you may not lose as much as you could lose following a tailored PCOS diet and your symptoms will not be as well managed.

 A Meal Plan tailored to suit a PCOS Diet

 Now let’s have a look at a sample meal plan using PCOS friendly recipes.
-(By the way you can sign up for my free starter kit that includes meal plans and shopping lists – Check it out here)

 - Breakfast: Avocado and Raspberry Smoothie.